LunaOwwl/LunaOwwl/README.md

 - 👋 Hi, I’m @LunaOwwl
 - 👀 I am a Software Quality professional.
-I do Python and Robot Framework.
-Currently between work assignments.
+I do Exploratory Testing and Test Automation.
+This is a space for my personal projects.
-- 🌱 I’m currently learning Web Development to widen my IT skills portfolio.
+- 🌱 I’m currently exploring what AI can help me with.
 - 😄 Pronouns: she / her
 - ⚡ Fun fact: I am a certified Life Coach / Happiness Coach